Skip to content

 chat.infer([text], use_decoder=True,params_infer_code={'spk_emb': rand_spk,'prompt':'[speed_5]'})

-The range of speed values is not specified; the default in the source code is speed_5, but no obvious difference was found when testing speed_0 and speed_7.
+The range of available speed values is not specified.
+The default in the source code is speed_5, but no obvious difference was found when testing speed_0 and speed_7.

 WebUI Interface and Integrated Package